Atta-ul-Noor/Atta-ul-Noor-Github.io/Readme.md

 # Introduction
-This is a simple calculator project created using HTML, CSS, and JavaScript.
+This is a simple calculator that can be used to calculate simple mathematics.
+It is created using HTML, CSS, and JavaScript.

-Link to use the app:

 # Getting Started
 To run the website locally on your machine, follow these steps.